vasichkin/wordpress-k8s-terraform/README.md

 TODO:
-Add ability to use AWS loadbalacer (not built-in, but manual setup)
+- Add ability to use AWS loadbalacer (not built-in, but manual setup)
+- Monitoring: Prometheus.
+You have to collect metrics from an application like access_log, health status, requests per second.
+- Also metrics from a cluster is needed
+- CI/CD.
+IAC tools and application deployment have to be run from CI/CD of you choice, e.g. Gitlab, Jenkins etc